Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Proof of Main Theorem

-For a Morse function $f_{ij}$, we can define the Agmon distance $\dist_{ij}$, or simply $\dist$, which is the distance function with respect to the degenerated Riemannian metric $|df_{ij}|^2 g_0$, where $g_0$ is the background metric.
-Readers may see \cite{HelNi} for its basic properties.
-We denote the set of critical points by $C^*_{ij}$ for each $q\in C^l_{ij}$ and let where $B(p,\eta)$ is the open ball centered at $p$ with radius $\eta$ with respect to the Agmon metric. $M_{q,\eta}$ is a manifold with boundary.
+We use $Crit^*(f_{ij})$ to denote the set of critical points of $f_{ij}$ with $*$ being the degree of the critical point.
+For each $q\in Crit^l(f_{ij})$, we let where $B(p,\eta)$ is the open ball centered at $p$ with radius $\eta$ with respect to the Agmon metric, and $M_{q,\eta}$ is a manifold with boundary when $\eta$ is sufficiently small.